Cain's Fed chances in peril as fourth Republican opposes Trump pick

 Cain has been a public advocate of many of Trump's policies, as has Stephen Moore, another person Trump has said he wants to nominate.
 Neither nomination has been formally sent to the Senate.

-White House economic adviser Larry Kudlow said earlier on Thursday that Trump intends to proceed with his plan to name Cain to the Fed's board of governors.
+White House economic adviser Larry Kudlow said earlier on Thursday that Trump intended to proceed with his plan to name Cain to the Fed's board of governors.

 The president nominates members to the Fed's seven-member board of governors.
 He elevated Jerome Powell to chairman a year ago but has frequently criticized him for the Fed's interest rate increases.